syncthing/docs/specs/untrusted.rst

 - Which parts of files are changed by the other devices and when

-- Which identical blocks are reused within any given file

-The last two points (identifying changed and reused blocks) are required by the syncing mechanism, in order to avoid transferring all unchanged file data when a file block changes.
-Blocks and block hashes are encrypted with a per-file key so correlation is not possible *between* files -- just within any given file.
+The last point is required by the syncing mechanism, in order to avoid transferring all unchanged file data when a file block changes.
+Blocks and block hashes are encrypted with a per-file key and depends on the block offset, so correlation is not possible between blocks at different offsets or different files.

 In addition the untrusted device *must not* be able to modify, remove or introduce data by itself without detection.